 Superbly, travelling on two wheels gravitates many people to you.
 Time and time again, we meet some of the most incredible folks and have experienced things beyond our wildest imaginations.
 Without realizing, our mindsets about the world rapidly began to change, and increasingly for the better.

 There’s a whole world out there where 99 per cent of people we encounter are good, decent souls.
 Just like you and me.
 With a lick of common sense, bike security and personal safety have never been an issue from the southernmost tip of Argentina to Prudhoe Bay at the top of Alaska.
 Really.
 When we don’t get a good vibe about a place, we keep going until we do.
-And incredibly, complete strangers will bend over backwards to help you when you most need it, more often than not.
+And incredibly, complete strangers will bend over backward to help you when you most need it, more often than not.
 You’ll be amazed and may not believe it until it happens to you.

-If or when you’re feeling nervous or scared out of your wits or both, I can only urge you to plough through your current feelings, try to compartmentalize them, knowing that once you’ve been on the road after a while, you’ll start to relax.
+If or when you’re feeling nervous or scared out of your wits or both, I can only urge you to plow through your current feelings, try to compartmentalize them, knowing that once you’ve been on the road for a while, you’ll start to relax.
 Get into it.
 Start to relish the feeling of not knowing who you’re going to meet, what you’re going to experience, where you’ll finish at the end of every new day.

 Travelling is totally liberating, and doing so under your own steam is empowering.
 To simply be able to govern your own lives, with total autonomy is for us, about as thrilling as it gets.
 You won’t return as your former selves, you’ll become the best versions of you.